codemagic-ci-cd/codemagic-docs/content/yaml-testing/firebase-test-lab.md

 To access the Firebase project from Codemagic, add the service account JSON key file and the Firebase project name as environment variables in the **Environment variables** section in Codemagic UI (either in Application or Team variables).
 Note that you should copy-paste the contents of the JSON key file.
 Save the variables to the same group.
 Select **secure** to encrypt the values.

-Add the group for the environment variable to `codemagic.yaml` as belows:
+Then import the group to `codemagic.yaml` this way:

 ```yaml
 environment: